CharlieYu1/pyommlbuilder/README.md

 # pyommlbuilder
 A Python package that helps with building OMML tags for use in docx files.

+For reference of OMML standards, please refer to P.3603-3723 of part 1 of ECMA-376, which defines the standards of Open Office XML, and can be downloaded [here](https://www.ecma-international.org/publications-and-standards/standards/ecma-376/).

 Simple example:

     from pyommlbuilder.main import Math, Fraction, Numerator, Denominator, SquareRoot, SuperscriptObject